 Seminar rooms and meeting rooms

-The Institute also has a wide range of fully equipped meeting rooms of varying sizes and a lecture theatre which seats up to 80 people.
+The BHI also has a wide range of fully equipped meeting rooms of varying sizes and a lecture theatre which seats up to 80 people.
 Informal meeting places are available in the common room kitchen area, balconies and break out spaces.